 - revoked - This file was deemed erroroneous or significantly below standards after it had been released.
 A 'revoked' file should have some reason for revoking in the notes field.

 Permissions statuses, which are visible to public users only if the object has not been 'deleted,' are assigned to objects that are created and edited only by admins, including: lab, award, user, organism, platform, and source.

 Basic Object Status

-Basic object statuses, which are visible to public users if the object is released, are assigned to objects including document, image, page, software, characterizations (donor, genetic modification and biosample) and all quality metrics.
+Basic object statuses are visible to public users if the object is 'released,' are assigned to objects including document, image, page, software, characterizations (donor, genetic modification, and biosample) and all quality metrics.

 Experiment Internal status

 Experiment internal statuses, which are all visible to admins only, are assigned to experiments to track the experimental data's current stage of pipeline processing.
-These are assigned in addition to experiment statuses.
+These are assigned to experiment objects in addition to experiment status described above.

 - unreviewed - Experiment metadata and data have not yet been evaluated.